Underbelly: The Golden Mile: Synopsis

 Kim Hollingsworth decides to apply for the police academy after growing sick of her life as a sex worker.
-She is approached by the Royal Commission task force and becomes an undercover agent but her application for the police workforce is rejected after her previous employment history is revealed and the Royal Commission abandons her after it has used her.
+She is approached by the Royal Commission task force and becomes an undercover agent but her application for the police workforce is rejected after her previous employment history is revealed, and the Royal Commission abandons her after it has used her.
 She decides to sue the NSW Police and wins the lawsuit, though she never receives any compensation.
-Near the end of the series, Dennis Kelly applies to become Police Commissioner but is forced to withdraw after his corrupted past is exposed.
+Near the end of the series, Dennis Kelly applies to become Police Commissioner, but is forced to withdraw after his corrupt past is exposed.

 Since the Royal Commission, the Golden Mile has plunged into chaos and violence with turf wars breaking out.
 A special task force called Strike Force Lancer is set up to investigate organized crimes in Kings Cross.
-After Kassab's arrest, Danny Karam has formed a gang called "DK's Boys" in attempt to take over the Cross but his gang members, led by the loose cannon Michael Kanaan, plot his murder and attempt to take control; their violence escalates with kneecappings of rivals to an eventual shooting of civilians.
-Task Force Lance eventually pin down Kanaan and arrest his gang.
-The series ends showing that Kim is living a quiet life life in rural New South Wales, while peace has finally been restored to Kings Cross.
+After Kassab's arrest, Danny Karam has formed a gang called "DK's Boys" in attempt to take over the Cross, but his gang members, led by the loose cannon Michael Kanaan, plot his murder and attempt to take control.
+Their violence escalates with kneecappings of rivals to an eventual shooting of civilians.

+Task Force Lance eventually pins down Kanaan and arrests his gang.
+The series ends, showing that Kim is living a quiet life in rural New South Wales, while peace has been restored to Kings Cross.
 The police and bikies said to John that they will always watch his back, making him remain as the undisputed king of the Cross.